gkralik/php7-sapnwrfc/docs/dev/testcases.md

 ### setIniPath()

-* returns true if path exists and is set correctly
+* returns true if INI path set
 * throws ConnectionException if parameter is anything other than a string
-* throws exception if no 'sapnwrfc.ini' file is present in the given path

 ### reloeadIniFile()

 * returns true if reload OK
-* throws ConnectionException if no 'sapnwrfc.ini' file is present in the currently set path
 * does not accept parameters

 ## RemoteFunction